 Salwarpe, near to the canal lock.

-A nice pike I caught at Claines last week in early November, very good fishing!
+What's being caught here: Nice pike caught early November 2017, very good fishing!
 Dominic Alcock.